python-rope/rope/README.txt

 Overview
 ========

-'rope' is a Python IDE.
+*rope* is a Python IDE.
 Its main goal is to provide features like auto-completion, refactorings, content assists and outlines.
 It is written in python and uses the Tkinter library.